 Sikhlens seeks work from artists in a variety of fields, including but not limited to movies, books, music, and art.
 It creates appropriate avenues for this work to be shared with the rest of the world with the aim of getting more exposure for the presenters; and at the same time creating awareness about Sikhs.

 To motivate and connect the Sikh community through Seva

 Are your children at home feeling bored?
 Are your teenagers frustrated that they can’t complete their community service hours?
 Do you know others that need help during their isolation, if only someone to talk to?
 Do you have a special talent you could transfer on-line, and assist/teach others?

 We have created this web page and a Facebook Community (link here) designed to act as an exchange between those who need help, and those that want to volunteer their services.
 It is designed to be a place to come together, whether to share stories, discuss issues, tutor, or mentor others for college or jobs.
 It’s an opportunity to build resumes and earn community recognition, but more importantly to do seva for others during these troubling times.
 All participants will be awarded a Certificate of Participation from Sikhlens Foundation indicating their hours.
 Participants will also be recognized by various means within the community, and on the Facebook Community page.

 If you are interested in “Joining Hands” with others in this community, please fill out the form below.

 Also indicate what service you could provide, or what help you need.
 We’ve listed a few activities to get you thinking:

 Come celebrate Vaisakhi at Chapman University's Fish Interfaith Center in Orange, CA. This will be our 6th Annual Celebration in which

-Come celebrate Vaisakhi at Chapman University’s Fish Interfaith Center in Orange, CA. This will be Sikhlens’ 5th Annual Celebration in which we use to help educate the students and the non-Sikh community about Sikhism with music and talk followed by a delicious dinner.
+Come celebrate Vaisakhi at Chapman University’s Fish Interfaith Center in Orange, CA. This will be our 6th Annual Celebration in which we use to help educate the students and the non-Sikh community about Sikhism with music and talk followed by a delicious dinner.